Kalia Faucets Review & Rating Updated: 03/28/18

 The site is in French by default.
 To display the English version, you will need to click on the "English" link at the top right of the page.
 List prices are available in U.S. and Canadian dollars.
 The default is Canadian dollars.
 To display prices in U.S. dollars, click on the American flag at the top right of most pages.

 The fact that the company is Canadian does not excuse non-compliance with the U.S. Energy Policy & Conservation Act since the faucets are offered for sale in the U.S. Last year a company spokesperson indicated that Kalia was not aware of the certification requirement, and should immediately take steps to comply.
 It has not done so.
 We don't understand the hesitation as the process takes just a few hours and costs nothing.
 Until the company complies, its faucets are illegal to sell in the U.S. It is not, however, illegal to buy one in Canada and bring it across the border, and it is not illegal to install the faucet in the U.S.

 The faucets are not Watersence® qualified.
 As they almost certainly comply with Watersense® requirements, the company should seek the necessary qualification.

 We judge these faucets to be a good value in a well-designed and well-made heavy-duty faucet backed by a solid, no-nonsense warranty.
 The average price of the faucets is somewhat less than we would expect of faucets of this quality, and compares favorably to other designer faucet lines.
 We also like the company.
 It is managed by people with a lot of experience with faucets who have created some very interesting designs, chosen top quality components and selected first line manufacturers.

-It is unfortunate that legal sales are limited to residents of Canada.
+It is unfortunate that legal sales are limited to residents of and visitors to Canada.